 Mod.
-Revised Submission Core Strategy (December 2011) Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) against the release and likely release of land within the urban area.
-In order to pro requirements for Cheadle are able to be met and provide a more sustainable mix of he that, rather than identifying any further broad locations, there should be an additional extensions to come forward, if required to supplement the provision in the urban area would not be identified in the Core Strategy, but would come forward through the Scapable of providing up to around 200 250 dwellings in total.
-In order to meet the Cheadle there will also be an additional growth allowance of 160 dwellings - this wis Site Allocations DPD.
-The total actual provision from past completions, current commallowance and small sites after deducting an allowance for slippage would be 1208 (see figure 13). ousing sites, it is considered al allowance for small urban as and areas 1 and 2.
-These site Allocations DPD and be the housing requirements for all come forward through the nitments, allocations, growth MM33 8.
-Core Policies Figure 13 - Anticipated Housing Provision for Cheadle 81 TOTAL REQUIREMENT Completions since 2006 Current commitments New allocations - within the urban area New allocations - North and North East of Cheadle (Areas 1 and 2) New allocations - small urban extensions Small sites allowance Additional growth to be confirmed TOTAL POTENTIAL PROVISION Slippage allowance TOTAL ACTUAL PROVISION Over/under provision 1210 1320 103 154 68 86 441 400 400 240 290 250 100 160 1312 1390 -104 -108 1208 1282 -2 -38 MM34 8.
-Core Policies SS6 89 The rural areas comprise of the following development categories: Larger villages Smaller villages Other rural areas In total these will provide for around 1540 1680 new dwellings including 400 affer hectares of employment land between 2006 and 2026 in accordance with the Arepolicies SS6a - SS6c below.
-The Site Allocations DPD will define the urban areas of larger villages by a Dewill allocate sites for development sufficient to ensure that the requirements se the smaller villages an Infill Boundary will be defined within which limited ea Strategies set out in evelopment Boundary and t out above can be met.
-In
+Revised Submiss (December 2011) ion Core Strate ду Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons of specific sites within this broad location, the release of which will be assessed against the release and likely release of land within the urban area.
+In order to provide flexibility to ensure the requirements for Cheadle are able to be met and provide a more sustainable mix of housing sites, it is considered that, rather than identifying any further broad locations, there should be an additional allowance for small urban extensions to come forward, if required to supplement the provision in the urban areas and areas 1 and 2.
+These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 200 250 dwellings in total.
+In order to meet the housing requirements for Cheadle there will also be an additional growth allowance of 160 dwellings - this will come forward through the Site Allocations DPD.
+The total actual provision from past completions, current commitments, allocations, growth allowance and small sites after deducting an allowance for slippage would be 1208 1282 dwellings for Cheadle (see figure 13).
+M33 8.
+Core Policies Figure 13 - Anticipated Housing Provision for Cheadle 81 TOTAL REQUIREMENT 4210 1320 Completions since 2006 403 154 Current commitments 68 86 New allocations - within the urban area 444 400 New allocations - North and North East of Cheadle (Areas 1 and 2) 400 240 New allocations - small urban extensions 200 250 Small sites allowance 100 Additional growth to be confirmed 160 TOTAL POTENTIAL PROVISION 4312 1390 Slippage allowance -104 -108 TOTAL ACTUAL PROVISION 4208 1282 Over/under provision -2 -38 To reflect the increase in housing requirement and latest housing land monitoring.
+M34 8.
+Core Policies SS6 89 The rural areas comprise of the following development categories: Larger villages Smaller villages Other rural areas In total these will provide for around 1540 1680 new dwellings including 400 affordable dwellings and 7.2 hectares of employment land between 2006 and 2026 in accordance with the Area Strategies set out in policies SS6a - SS6c below.
+The Site Allocations DPD will define the urban areas of larger villages by a Development Boundary and will allocate sites for development sufficient to ensure that the requirements set out above can be met.
+In the smaller villages an Infill Boundary will be defined within which limited infill development will be